Tropical Storm Ma-on: Philippines

+Highest Tropical Cyclone Wind Signal

+Highest Tropical Cyclone Wind Signal issued by PAGASA for Ma-on (Florita) in each province.
+The white line represents the best track.

 Ahead of the storm's arrival, PAGASA placed the provinces of Aurora, Isabela and Cagayan under Tropical Cyclone Wind Signal (TCWS) #1 on August 21, 2022.
 During the next day, PAGASA raised TCWS #2 before TCWS #3 was ultimately issued and extended to include other parts of Luzon on August 23.
 President Bongbong Marcos suspended classes and government work in some areas in Luzon on August 23 and 24 just one day after the opening of full face-to-face classes, two years since the COVID-19 pandemic in the Philippines prompted schools to shift to distance or online learning.

 The Department of Social Welfare and Development (DSWD) said that 16,654 food packs had been prepared.
 In Isabela, heavy rains brought by the storm caused four overflow bridges to be impassable.
 In Cagayan, 10,608 hectares of rice and corn farms were destroyed.
 In Pampanga, 39 barangays were flooded.
 In Cordillera, 1,882 search and rescue cop teams were placed on standby.

+Ma-on about to make landfall over Maconacon, Isabela on August 23.

 Power outages were reported in Northern Luzon.
 Flights from Manila to Bicol were cancelled due to inclement weather.
 The Philippine Army conducted disaster response operations.
 The Philippine Coast Guard (PCG) deployed 11 aluminum boats in Marikina City.
 According to the BJMP, 740 inmates were evacuated.
 The Metropolitan Manila Development Authority temporarily suspended their number coding scheme.

 The NDRRMC reported 17,510 affected people, 4,330 were displaced.
 At least 4 people were dead, and another 4 were injured.
 Infrastructure damage was estimated to be ₱571,100,000 (US$), while agricultural damage was estimated to be ₱1,855,024,611.66 (US$).